 The Pacific Ocean is one of the world’s five oceans.

-Learn some geography facts about this ocean.
+Learn some geography facts about the Pacific Ocean.

 World’s Largest Ocean